CyVerse-learning-materials/container_camp_workshop_2019/docker/dockerintro.rst

 	If you're using an older version of Windows or MacOS you may need to use `Docker Machine <https://docs.docker.com/machine/overview/>`_ instead.

-	All commands work in either bash or Powershell on Windows.
+	All commands work in either Bash or Powershell on Windows.

 ..
 Note::